-AMES, Iowa — Ruki Neuhold-Ravikumar, acting director of the Cooper Hewitt, Smithsonian Design Museum in New York City, is a recipient of the 2021 Design Achievement Award presented by the Iowa State University College of Design.
+AMES, Iowa — Jen (DeWall) Cross, PLA, ASLA, a landscape architect with HDR in Omaha, Nebraska, is the recipient of a 2023 Design Achievement Award presented by the Iowa State University College of Design.

-The award recognizes outstanding creative and professional achievements of alumni in all of the college’s disciplines, which include architecture, art and design, community and regional planning, graphic design, industrial design, integrated studio arts, integrated visual arts, interdisciplinary design, interior design, landscape architecture, sustainable environments and urban design.
+The award was established to recognize outstanding creative and professional achievements of alumni in all the college’s disciplines, which include architecture, art and design, community and regional planning, graphic design, industrial design, integrated studio arts, integrated visual arts, interdisciplinary design, interior design, landscape architecture, sustainable environments and urban design.

-Neuhold-Ravikumar, of New York City and Washington, D.C., received a master of fine arts in graphic design from Iowa State in 2003.
-She will be honored during Homecoming at the ISU Alumni Association’s 90th Honors and Awards Ceremony at 1:15 p.m.
-CDT Friday, Oct.
-22, in Benton Auditorium, Scheman Building, Iowa State Center, and streamed live online.
+Cross received a bachelor of landscape architecture from Iowa State in 2009.
+She will be recognized during Homecoming at the ISU Alumni Association’s 92nd Honors and Awards Ceremony at 1:30 p.m.
+CT, Friday, Nov.
+3, at Stephens Auditorium in Ames and streamed live online.
 A dessert reception will follow.
 Both the ceremony and reception are free and open to the public.

 Cross, originally from Pocahontas and now of Omaha, has spent the past 15 years transforming communities across the country, using collaborative design to regenerate the spirit of spaces by fusing natural systems and the built environment.